diffix/reference/docs/led-issues.md

 ### Must sometimes override query execution plan to understand LE conditions

-Consider a first derivative diff attack where the attacker wants to learn the value for column `col` for a victim that can be isolated with I. `col` has values A, B, C, ...
+Consider a first derivative difference attack where the attacker wants to learn the value for column `col_attribute` for a victim that can be isolated with I. `col_attribute` has values A, B, C, ...
 Assume that the victim has value A, and that none of the values are low count.

-The left-side query would be:
+The set of left-side queries would be:

 ```
-SELECT col_attribute,       -- A, B, C, ...
-       count(*)
+SELECT count(*)
 FROM tab
 WHERE col_isolate <> X      -- not I
-GROUP BY 1
+      AND col_attribute = X
 ```

+For X=A, X=B, X=C, etc.

-And the right side as:
+And the set of right side queries as:

 ```
-SELECT col_attribute,      -- A, B, C
-       count(*)
+SELECT count(*)
 FROM tab
-GROUP BY 1
+WHERE col_attribute = X
 ```

-The attacker is looking for the following histogram:
+The attacker is looking to construct the following histogram:

 | col | left  | right | diff      |
 |-----|-------|-------|-----------|